kagemusha/crambear-rails/README.md

 Data Model
 ----------

-The basic data model is something like this:
+The basic data model is:

     User
         has many card_sets